LogosNetwork/logos-webwallet-sdk/src/Utils/blake2b/README.md

-# blake2b with WASM where avialable
+# blake2b with WASM where available

 Blake2b implemented in WASM

 ```
-npm install FuturePackage
+npm install FuturePackageLocation
 ```

 Works in browsers that support WASM and Node.js 8+.